Salisbury Motorcycle Accident Lawyers

 Who’s at Fault for a Motorcycle Accident?

 Motorcycle accidents are just like a standard car accident.
 That means the first order of business is to determine who is at fault for the accident.
 With motorcycle accidents, the driver of the car involved is actually usually the party at fault.
 While most insurance companies and standard car drivers try to make motorcycle riders out to be rebellious, rule-breaking daredevils, this is a flat-out lie.
 The truth is the overwhelming majority of motorcycle riders are actually extremely cautious and careful simply because motorcycle accidents are so much more prone to serious injuries.

-After checking yourself and everyone else involved in the accident for injuries and calling an ambulance if necessary, you should take pictures of the scene of the accident.
+If you have been in a motorcycle accident, start by checking yourself and everyone else involved for injuries.
+Call an ambulance if necessary.
+Next, take pictures of the scene of the accident.
 These pictures will be helpful later in determining who or what was at fault in the accident and how much damage was caused.
 Only take pictures if you can do so safely.
 Then, if possible, move your vehicle to a safe location off the road, where it won’t obstruct traffic.

 - Back and neck injuries

 - Traumatic brain injuries (TBI)

 - Crush injuries

 Most injuries from motorcycle accidents affect the legs and feet, but many also affect the head and neck areas.
 An injury to the head or neck can result in a concussion, paralysis, or brain damage.
 Many motorcyclists develop road rash after being in an accident: a consequence of the body chafing against the concrete after being thrown from a bike or knocked to the ground.
 Injuries can in fact be even worse when a biker isn’t wearing proper protective gear, including leathers, helmets, and padding.